jwalareddy/cs5293sp20-project2/README.md

 ## Description of the methodology and the functions used :
 Initially, I randomly selected random json files from the pdf_json directory and then performed the summarization of those documents in the entire directory.
 To summarize them, I did the initial text cleaning and a set of other functions implementations.
 I used the below function where under the "body_text" field, I am extracting the matching values of the "text" field and storing them in a list.

-For reading 10% of the files, I used the following command :
+For reading 10% of the files, I used the following command : instead of specifying the percentage, I mentioned the raw count of 5000.
 ~~~
+count_files = get_glob_files("**/*.json", 5000)
 ~~~
+This command would fetch a given count of 5000 files and that end with the extension .json
 ~~~
 item = glob.glob(os.path.join('C:/Users/jwala/OneDrive/Desktop/pdf_json1', '*.json'))
 r = np.random.choice(item, int(len(item)*.1))